 3. Waste Build-Up: Snails produce waste, just like any other living organisms.
 Their waste can contribute to an increase in ammonia and nitrate levels in the water, which can negatively impact the water quality and the health of the fish.

-See also Best fish tank background
+See also Best aquarium sump

 4. Unsightly Appearance: An excessive number of snails crawling on the tank glass, decorations, and substrate can diminish the aesthetic appeal of the aquarium.
 This can be particularly bothersome for aquarists who take pride in maintaining a clean and visually appealing tank.